mnbarber/sei/Unit_3/pup-part-2-AddPuppyForm.md

 ```

-Here we set up our utility function in `handleAddPost` in the Feed component that will hold our state that contains all the posts for our app!
+Here we set up our utility function in `handleAddPost` in the PostFeed component that will hold our state that contains all the posts for our app!

 **Now lets use it!**